Peruzal/xamarin-forms-guide/docs/navigation/hierachical-navigation.md

+description: The NavigationPage is used for hierarchical navigation.
+You can push and pop pages.
+It will automatically manage the stack of pages.

 # Hierarchical Navigation

 The NavigationPage is used for hierarchical navigation.
 You can push and pop pages.
 It will automatically manage the stack of pages.